ax-va/Learning-Rust-Klabnik-Nichols-2023/README.md

 Opening docs in your browser
 ```

-## Compile a file and run a program
+## Compile a source code and run an executable

 Rust is an *ahead-of-time compiled* language meaning compilation and execution
 are explicitly separate steps, unlike, say, Python or JavaScript.